 With keen cartoons by Khalil Bendib, an eye-popping cover by artist Anson Stevens-Bollen that pays homage to the 80th anniversary of the infamous “War of the Worlds” radio broadcast and its contemporary relevance, plus a no-holds-barred foreword by journalist Abby Martin, Censored 2019 is a rallying cry to arm ourselves with the power of knowledge as we join together to fight the fake news invasion.

-"Afterward" is a poem I wrote about the housing crisis in Oakland in the aftermath of the Ghostship fire.
-First published on Poets Reading the News, it has now been adapted for the stage in the original documentary-play "Red-Tagged" directed by Victor Talmadge and featuring the passionate actors from the Mills Theatre Department.
-The play debuts April 27th in Oakland, California.
+My poem Afterward about the Oakland housing crisis in the aftermath of the Ghostship Fire has now been adapted for the stage in an original play directed by Victor Talmadge.
+Red-Tagged is a documentary play featuring the passionate actors from the Mills Theatre and tells the story of Ghostship, Occupy Oakland, and gentrification.
+It debuts 27 April 2018 in Oakland, California.

 Inprint, the premier literary center of Houston, presents Poets Reading the News for an evening workshop.
 Join founders and editors Elle Aviv Newton and J. Spagnolo as they share strategies that welcome writers into the act of documenting and witnessing rapidly-shifting political and cultural landscapes through the art of poetry.